paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 **(b) Definition of non-Federal interest** The term “non-Federal interest” means—

-(1) a legally constituted public body (including a federally recognized Indian tribe); or
+(1) a legally constituted public body (including a federally recognized Indian tribe and, as defined in [section 1602 of title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1602&num=0&edition=prelim), a Native village, Regional Corporation, and Village Corporation); or

 (2) a nonprofit entity with the consent of the affected local government, that has full authority and capability to perform the terms of its agreement and to pay damages, if necessary, in the event of failure to perform.